nanoporetech/pomfret/README.md

 Basecalled and aligned HG002 readsets was obtained from [Jan 2025 public data release](https://epi2me.nanoporetech.com/giab-2025.01/).
 There were two runs, and each was basecalled by either the SUP or the HAC model.
 For each basecalling setup,
-here me also merged the BAM files with `samtools merge -@32` and subsampled them to different depths to be used in evaluations by `samtools view -bh -s INT.FLOAT -@24` where the provided parameter is calculated as the target depth divded by 90.
+here we also merged the BAM files with `samtools merge -@32` and subsampled them to different depths to be used in evaluations by `samtools view -bh -s INT.FLOAT -@24` where the provided parameter is calculated as the target depth divded by 90.